CompIsle/Unit-15-Asignment-2/doc/Test.md

 Rectification of errors/Unfixed errors...

 ## Company Profile:
+Test 1:
+Outcome: Passed

-Test 1: I Checked the Compnay profile for Hot Beans Web and its passed this test becasue it accurately represents Hot Beans Web as a company.
+I Checked the Compnay profile for Hot Beans Web and its passed this test becasue it accurately represents Hot Beans Web as a company.

+Test 2:
+Initial Outcome: Failed

-Test 2: During this test i found some grammitcal and spelling mistakes that were then solved.
+Description: During this test i found some grammitcal and spelling mistakes.

+Final Outcome: passed

+Description: Fixed all the spellign and grammitcal erros found.

+Test 3:
+Outcome: Passed

-Test 3: This test was also passed and the profile is visually apealling and consitent with the rest of the website.
+This test was also passed and the profile is visually apealling and consitent with the rest of the website.

 ## Trainee Web Developer Profiles:
 Test 1:

 Test 2:
 Initial Outcome: Failed

 Description: The trainee web developer profiles do not include the required education information.

-Final Outcome: passed
+Final Outcome: Passed

 Description: I fixed this error and correted the profiles.

 Test 3: